BenjaminBurton/BenjaminBurton.github.io/docs/_build/randGen.rst

 Random Name Generator
 ========================

-Code example on how to create a function that returns random names on run
+Code example on how to create a function that returns random names

 .. code-block:: python